openstack-archive/tripleo-docs/doc/source/ci/reproduce-ci.rst

 ===============================================

 Reproducing any given CI job that is executed upstream is critical for development.
-You will find a script called "reproducer-quickstart.sh" under the logs directory of any TripleO CI job that will assist you in recreating a TripleO Quickstart upstream job.
+You will find a script called "reproducer-zuul-quickstart.sh" under the logs directory of any TripleO CI job that will assist you in recreating a TripleO Quickstart upstream job.

 Each script contains the same parameters used in the job and includes any deployment or CI related settings.
 Any patches that were marked as